entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Ordovician to Silurian).md

 Karatajūte-Talimaa, V. and Märss, T., 2002.
 Upper Silurian thelodonts from Severnaya Zemlya Archipelago (Russia).
 Geodiversitas, 24(2): 405-443.

+Karatajūte-Talimaa, V.N., Noviskaya, L.I., Rozman, K.S. and Sodov, Z., 1990.
+Mongolepis - a new lower Silurian genus of elasmobranchs from Mongolia.
+Paleontologicheskii zhurnal, 1: 76-86.

 Karatajute-Talimaa, V. and Smith, M.M., 2004.
 Tesakoviaspis concentrica: microskeletal remains of a new order of vertebrate from the Upper Ordovician and Lower Silurian of Siberia.
 In: G. Arratia, M.V.H.
 Wilson and R. Cloutier (Editors), Recent Advances in the Origin and Early Radiation of Vertebrates.
 Pfeil, München, pp. 53-64.

 Karatajuté-Talimaa, V. and Smith, M.M., 2003.
 Early acanthodians from the Lower Silurian of Asia.
 Transactions of the Royal Society of Edinburgh: Earth Sciences, 93(03): 277-299.